Table of Contents

 From humble beginnings in 1976, Apple became the epitome of the American dream.
 In 1983, the company’s revenue was an impressive $583.1 million.
 Compare that to 2019, when Apple announced quarterly revenue of $53.8 billion.

-Apple has continued its streak of innovation and dominates the market for high-end tech gadgets.
+The tech company has continued its streak of innovation and dominates the market for high-end gadgets.
 Several factors have helped the company achieve and sustain its massive success.
 One of those factors is its incomparable advertising.

-Ever since the company came into existence, Apple has proved its mastery when it comes to commercials and public relations.
+Ever since the Apple came into existence, it has proved its mastery when it comes to commercials and public relations.
 The campaign strategy that’s been in place since the very beginning has served the company well.

 You can’t help but admit that Apple commercials are unique and leave a lasting impression.
-The fact that the company’s advertising campaigns have become the subject of marketing books proves that Apple is on to something.
+The fact that the company’s ad campaigns have become case studies in marketing books proves that the marketing ethos behind the tech giant is worth taking note of.

 In this post, we’ll take a look at some key features that distinguish Apple commercials and what you can learn from them.